Brussels Flower Carpet: 2026 Dates, Best Time to Visit & Local Tips

 Where to Stay

-For sightseeing, we recommend staying in Brussels city center, within walking distance of Central Station.
+For the easiest visit to the Brussels Flower Carpet, we recommend staying in the city center, ideally within walking distance of Brussels Central Station and the Grand Place.

-Below are some of the best-rated Brussels hotels in this area:
+Below are some of our recommended hotels in the center:

 So, this is our guide for visiting Brussels Flower Carpet.
 Planning a visit and have any questions that have not been covered in the article, feel free to leave a reply below.